-- 1.3 A match lasts 180 seconds. - 1.4 There will be a maximum of 4 robots in a match. - 1.5 At the end of a match, each team's "game points" will be calculated.
+- 1.7 At the start of a match, tokens will be in an upside down orientation. - 1.8 At the end of a match, each team's "game points" will be calculated.
 These are used to rank teams before competition league points are awarded.
-Game points will be awarded as follows: - a) 1 point will be awarded for initial movement outside the starting zone, defined as when the back of the robot passes over the boundary.

-- b) For each row of squares, 1 point will be awarded if one square is captured, 3 points will be awarded if two squares are captured, and 6 points will be awarded if all squares are captured. - c) For each column of squares, 1 point will be awarded if one square is captured, 3 points will be awarded if two squares are captured, and 6 points will be awarded if all squares are captured. - 1.6 Ownership of a square will be determined as follows: - a) If there are one or more tokens on the central pedestal, the square will be deemed to have been captured by the robot associated with the highest token in the stack. - b) Otherwise, if one robot has more tokens in the square than any other, that robot is deemed to have captured the square. - c) Otherwise, the square is deemed unclaimed. - d) A token is deemed to be in a square if the majority of the token is within the inner edge of the line delineating the square.
-The judges decision is final. - 1.7 At the end of a game, league points will be awarded as follows.
+Game points will be awarded as follows: - a) 1 point will be awarded for initial movement outside the starting corner, defined as when the trailing edge of the robot passes over the marked corner boundary. - b) 1 point will be awarded for owning a zone.
+Ownership of a zone will be determined as follows: - i.
+If one robot has more tokens in the zone than any other, that robot is deemed to have captured the zone. - ii.
+Otherwise, the zone is deemed unclaimed. - iii.
+A token is deemed to be in a zone if the majority of the token is within the inner edge of the line delineating the zone.
+The judge's decision is final. - c) 1 point will be awarded for having a token in a slot.
+A token that is in a slot is not in any zone.
+A slot can be occupied by at most one token, but robots may remove tokens placed by others.
+A token positioned in an already occupied slot is in neither a slot or a zone. - d) 1 point will be awarded for each token in an upright orientation anywhere in the arena. - e) Bonus points will be awarded for occupying two or more adjacent slots on the same side of the zone wall.
+The bonus will equal the number of adjacent occupied slots.
+For example, having three tokens in a row on one side of the wall will yield a bonus of 3 points. - 1.9 At the end of a game, league points will be awarded as follows.
 The team with the most game points will be awarded 4 points towards the competition league.
 The team with the second most will be awarded 3.
 The team with the third most will be awarded 2 points, and the team with the fewest game points will be awarded 1 point.
 Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points.